 After more than a decade of pairing ENVE carbon rims with the leading hubs of our time, we have an intimate understanding of what makes these hubs great, and what could make them better.
 This isn’t just our opinion either, it also belongs to you.
 You’ve been buying ENVE wheelsets with these hubs and riding them in nearly every weather and geographic location around the globe.
 Whether directly or through our partners, you report back to us on what went well and what could be better.
-Our own ride experiences fueled by your feedback opened the pandora’s box that is hub design and ultimately the ENVE hub project.
+Our own ride experiences fueled by your feedback opened the Pandora’s box that is hub design, and ultimately lead to the ENVE hub project.

 Here is a list of what you asked of your hubs and what the ENVE Road Hub was engineered to deliver: